cheif/docker-volume-icloud/README.md

 ## Caveats
 Since this relies on manually getting cookies from icloud.com, I assume it will stop working after some time, and then you'd have to fetch new cookies and update them.
 While writing this I haven't had any problems yet, but I've only run it for ~1 week, so it'll probably break going forward.

+# TODO
+- [] It seems like files aren't properly updated when writing to them, this probably stems from the fact that iCloud will just create a new file, and update the pointer of the node to the new one, and we're not picking this up properly.
+We probably need to invalidate the reference to this node I guess?